Oncologic Physical Therapy Residency Program

 Physical Therapy is a part of the Department of Rehabilitation Services at City of Hope, which includes a large Occupational Therapy Department, speech and language pathologists and activity coordinators.
 Many opportunities are built into the residency program to observe these other disciplines in action and partake in interdisciplinary care.

-Program Outcomes
+Program Outcomes as of December 2025

-• Accreditation Status: Accredited (2020)
+• Accreditation Status: Accredited till 2035

-• Total Graduates: Three
+• Total Graduates: 5

 • Program Pass Rate: 100%